The Bankrate promise

-A hit-and-run accident is one where the at-fault driver leaves without stopping at the accident site to exchange information and determine if there are injuries.
-Leaving the scene of a car accident is illegal in South Dakota and is a felony if injury or death results from the accident.
+A hit-and-run accident is one where the at-fault driver leaves without stopping at the accident site to determine if there are injuries and exchange information.
+Leaving the scene of a South Dakota car accident is illegal and is a felony if the accident results in serious injury or death.

-The hit-and-run South Dakota statute also states that any accident that results in death, injury or more than $1,000 worth of damage must be reported to the police.
-Even if the damage is minor, a police report is a good thing to have if you plan to file a claim with your insurance company.
+The hit-and-run South Dakota statute also states that any accident that results in death, injury or more than $1,000 worth of property damage must be reported to the police.
+Even if the damage is minor, a police report is important to have if you plan to file a claim with your insurance company.
 If the other driver is not found after a South Dakota hit-and-run, you may need to make a claim with your own company.

 South Dakota hit-and-run laws

-South Dakota’s hit-and-run law shows that the state takes hit-and-run accidents seriously.
+South Dakota’s hit-and-run law shows that hit-and-run accidents are taken seriously.
 A hit-and-run in South Dakota leaves you open to the following legal consequences:

-- If there is a death or injury: You can be charged with a class six felony and face a fine of $2,000 and/or two years in prison.
+- If there is a death or injury: You could be charged with a class 6 felony and face a fine of $2,000 and/or two years in prison.

-- If there is damage to a vehicle or property: You can be charged with a class one misdemeanor and face a fine of no more than $2,000 and/or no more than one year in prison.
+- If there is damage to a vehicle or property: You could be charged with a class 1 misdemeanor and face a fine of no more than $2,000 and/or no more than one year in prison.